 We are primarily (80%) self funded through our business revenues, with the balance coming through generous private donations and the support of the Winnipeg Regional Health Authority (WRHA).

-SSCOPE Services: SSCOPE specializes in year round property maintenance services, including lawn mowing and trimming, spring cleanups, fall cleanups, winter snow shoveling and removal, and hedge trimming.
-SSCOPE also provides year round moving, pickup and delivery services and dump runs.
-Others services: vacant apartment and homes clean out and cleanup, janitorial services, general labour, vending, mobile food service, window washing,
+SSCOPE Services: SSCOPE specializes in year-round quality and affordable property maintenance services and also provides year round moving, pickup and delivery services and dump runs.
+Others services: vacant apartment and homes clean out and cleanup, janitorial services, general labour, vending machines, window washing,

 Donate To SSCOPE: You can support SSCOPE and our work in several different ways.
 Support a new or expanded program with a tax-deductible financial donation, estate gifts or in-kind donations.
 Please call our donation services personnel, who will gladly assist you in determining the most effective way to help make a difference.